Lastrellik/Calico-Home-Security/docs/circuit_diagrams/module_WIFI/README.md

 Now we need to create an Applet in IFTTT.

 1. Navigate to the [My Applets](https://ifttt.com/my_applets) page in IFTTT.
 We are going to need to create an applet for the `Maker` channel which will send a notification to our phone.
 2. Click on the `New Applet` button.
 3. Set the "This" to be the Maker channel.
 4. Click on the `Receive a web request` box.
-5. Set the Event Name to `alarm_triggered` _(Note that you can configure this to be something different if you'd like in the Properties.cpp file.
+5. Set the Event Name to `alarm_tripped` _(Note that you can configure this to be something different if you'd like in the Properties.cpp file.
 Just make sure it matches what you type in here.)_.
 6. Click the `Create Trigger` button.
 7. Set the "That" to be the `Notifications` channel.
 8. Click the `Send a notification` box.
 9. Set the Notification to be `The event named "{{EventName}}" occurred {{OccurredAt}} on the Maker service.
 Value 1 was {{Value1}}.
 Value 2 was {{Value2}}.
 Value 3 was {{Value3}}.`  _(Note you can really set this to be whatever you want.
 This is just an example notification that you can tweak in the future to be whatever you like it to be.)_
 10. Click the `Create Action` button.
 11. Click the `Finish` button.

 You are now configured to use IFTTT!
 Make sure you have included the key in the Properties.cpp file or your notifications sent when the alarm is triggered will not function.

 **Want to have some additional fun?** See what other channels you can add an also trigger when an alarm is triggered.
 For example, you could have it send you a text.
 You could have it send you a tweet or post on your Facebook page.
+You could log every event in a Google Spreadsheet.
 You could have it turn on your Phillips Hue lights.
 You could... you get the idea.
-Welcome to the conected world of IFTTT!
+Welcome to the connected world of IFTTT!